FedericoPozzoli/bahamas/paper/paper.md

 # Outlooks

-** Evidence **
+**Evidence**

 In future updates, we plan to include methods for computing the Bayesian evidence, enabling rigorous model selection.
 To estimate the evidence from HMC sample chains, we will implement techniques such as thermodynamic integration and stepping-stone algorithms [@Maturana-Russel:2019].
 Currently, `bahamas` also supports posterior exploration via nested sampling, using the nessai implementation [@Williams:2021], which provides evidence estimates as part of its output.

-** Flexible Parametrization **
+**Flexible Parametrization**

 Uncertainties in both the stochastic signal and the instrumental noise are expected for LISA, not only in their overall amplitude but also in their spectral shapes.
 For example, variations in the astrophysical modeling of white dwarf populations can lead to fluctuations in the shape of the Galactic foreground spectrum.
 Similarly, incorporating more realistic noise components can introduce additional complexity.
-To address these uncertainties, we plan to include in `bahamas` the capability to model such variations.
-As an example of a flexible parametrization, we provide the Expectation value of a Gaussian Process (EGP), developed in [@Pozzoli:2024], which can naturally capture spectral shape uncertainties.
+To address these shape uncertainties, we plan to integrate the Expectation value of a Gaussian Process (EGP) method, developed in [@Pozzoli:2024], as an example of a flexible parametrization.

 # Acknowledgements